 Once in the lungs, infection may

-Hematogenous dissemination can cause focal infection in numerous organs, including the skin, prostate, epididymides, testes, kidneys, vertebrae, ends of long bones, subcutaneous tissues, brain, oral or nasal mucosa, thyroid, lymph nodes, and bone marrow.
+Hematogenous dissemination can cause focal infection in numerous organs, including the skin, prostate, epididymides, testes, seminal vesicles, kidneys, vertebrae, ends of long bones, subcutaneous tissues, central nervous system, oral or nasal mucosa, thyroid, lymph nodes, and bone marrow.

 Pulmonary blastomycosis may be asymptomatic or cause an acute, self-limited disease that often goes unrecognized.
 It can also begin insidiously and develop into a chronic, progressive infection.
 Symptoms include a productive or dry hacking cough, chest pain, dyspnea, fever, chills, and drenching sweats.